Xlocsinjr/progProject/README.md

 over a range slider or a scroll bar that determines which data of a year will be shown.

+- In chart 1, a tooltip will show a country's true data value.
+This will allow the user to get to know the exact data value of emission for a country instead of having to guess it off the color in the legend.

 - Chart 2: The greenhouse gas emission by source.
 This can be visualized by a bar chart.